-- Will your accommodation be in tents that can be in the vehicle or will you need an off road camper or trailer?
+- Will your accommodation be in tents that can be in the vehicle or will you need an off-road camper or trailer?

 - What will the extra costs be with maintaining and fuelling a 4WD vehicle?

-An old VW Beetle was seen not so long ago coming from the famous Gibb River Road, the Beetle was painted gaily with a grinning driver waving victoriously – this is a road that is not generally considered suitable for anything other than a 4WD as it has river crossings and corrugations, plus remote regions that can be explored with a 4WD or tour.
+An old VW Beetle was seen coming from the famous Gibb River Road, the Beetle was painted gaily with a grinning driver waving victoriously – this is a road that is not considered suitable for anything other than a 4WD as it has river crossings and corrugations, plus remote regions that can be explored with a 4WD or tour.

 This all depends on how much time is available.
 Driving across Australia from Melbourne to Perth, for example, is just over 3,400 km’s/2,000 miles and generally takes about 3 days, at least.
 A holiday of 2-4 weeks would be best done by flying between destinations or concentrating on just one area.
 See a size comparison of Australia compared to other countries here, to get an idea of distances.